seregazhuk/seregazhuk.github.io_old/_posts/2017-10-09-memcached-reactphp-p1.md

 }
 {% endhighlight %}

-ReactPHP [Stream Component](https://reactphp.org/stream/) already has an interface for a duplex stream (`React\Stream\DuplexStreamInterface`), so we can type hint it int the constructor.
+ReactPHP [Stream Component](https://reactphp.org/stream/){:target="_blank"} already has an interface for a duplex stream (`React\Stream\DuplexStreamInterface`), so we can type hint it int the constructor.
 I don't want to implement wrappers for all Memcached commands in the client.
 Instead, we can use `__call()` magic method and consider all calls to methods that are not implemented in the client as Memcached commands.

 To execute these commands asynchronously and don't wait for the results we are going to use deferred objects and promises.
 Just to refresh in memory:

  - A **promise** is a placeholder for the initially unknown result of the asynchronous code.
  - A **deferred** represents the code which is going to be executed to receive this result.

->*If you are new to ReactPHP promises check [this article]({% post_url 2017-06-16-phpreact-promises %}), it completely describes them.*
+>*If you are new to ReactPHP promises check [this article]({% post_url 2017-06-16-phpreact-promises %}){:target="_blank"}, it completely describes them.*

 The logic is the following.
 When we call a method that is not implemented in `Client`, the `__call()` method is being executed.
 In this method, we create an instance of the `React\Promise\Deferred` class.
 Then we parse the called method's name and passed arguments into the actual Memcached command.
 This command is written to the connection stream.
 The deferred object is stored in the client's state as a pending request and its promise is returned from the method.
 For storing deferred objects we use a wrapper - class `Request`.
 It represents a command which was sent to the server and a deferred object that should be resolved with the response for this command: